Victoria

 For a unique experience, set sail on a whale-watching tour right from the harbour.

-Local tip: Go beyond the Inner Harbour – While the harbour is a must-see, head to neighbourhoods like Fernwood or Cook Street Village for a more local experience with indie cafés, boutique shops, and friendly pubs.
+Local tip: Go beyond the Inner Harbour.
+While the harbour is a must-see, neighbourhoods such as Fernwood and Cook Street Village offer a more local feel, with independent cafés, boutique shops and friendly pubs.

 Explore the grandeur of the 19th-century Craigdarroch Castle, a stunning Victorian mansion with intricate woodwork, stained-glass windows, and sweeping views over the city.
 Walking through its lavish rooms feels like stepping into a bygone era of elegance and aristocracy.